 - A weekly planner.
 Yes, an old-school, pen and paper way to track your weekly schedule.
 Technology and online calendars are great, but what happens when it fails, your laptop battery dies or your Wi-fi signal is weak?
 Better safe than sorry.

 - A whiteboard.
-A highly visible white board can work wonders to keep kids on task (an even some adults).
+A highly visible whiteboard can work wonders to keep kids on task (and even some adults).
 Use it to track assignments, chores and other activities.

 BONUS ITEM: A new outfit.
 When you look your best, you feel your best.
 And for many kids starting school, waiting for the bus with their new backpack and lunchbox in their first-day-of-school outfit is not going to happen this year.
 But that doesn’t mean they can’t still have that new outfit.
 After all, they will most likely be on camera and should be looking their best!